President Claudia Roth Home

 Politicos on Parade program

-March 7th Capitol Report now available here.
+April 11th Capitol Report is now available here.

 On March 3, 2014, LWVF sent a letter to Jack Latvala, Chair of the Senate Ethics and Elections Committee, expressing strong support for online voter registration.
 Click here to see the letter.